 Step One: Undo all Velcro straps so you can easily test fit the splint as you go along.
 It’s best to Velcro the straps to themselves off to one side.

-Step Two: Slightly loosen both black knobs on either side of the splint to adjust angle.
-The splint adjusts in 10 degree increments.
-Most pet’s natural REAR hock angle will likely be on the middle notch, marked 30 degrees, which is about 135 degrees.
-Most pet’s natural FRONT carpal joint angle will likely be on the second notch marked 10-degree angle, which is about 170 to 180 degrees.
+Step Two: Slightly loosen both black knobs on either side of the splint to adjust the angle.
+The splint adjusts in 10-degree increments.
+Most pets’ natural REAR hock angle will likely be on the middle notch, marked 30 degrees, which is about 135 degrees.
+Most pets’ natural FRONT carpal joint angle will likely be on the second notch marked 10-degree angle, about 170 to 180 degrees.
 Again, every pet’s confirmation will vary.
 Set the splint joint angle to best fit your pet’s natural stance referencing the non-splint leg if needed.
-Retighten the black knobs to secure once angle has been adjusted.
+Retighten the black knobs to secure once the angle has been adjusted.

-Step Three: Test fit the splint to check angle and width.
+Step Three: Before continuing, test fit the splint to check angle and width.

-Step Four: If you need to widen the splint, follow instructions.
-If the splint width does not need to be adjusted, proceed to step six.
+Step Four: If you need to widen the splint, continue to Step Five.
+If the splint width does not need to be adjusted, proceed to Step Six.

-Step Five: To widen the splint, you want to make small, even adjustments on each screw starting from the top and work your way down the splint so it widens evenly.
-Use the Allen key provided to do so.
-Loosen each screw slightly, the splint will widen the more you loosen the screws.
+Step Five: To widen the splint, you want to make incremental, even adjustments on each screw.
+Use the Allen Key provided, start from the top screw, and work your way down the splint to widen evenly.
+Loosen each screw slightly; the splint will widen the more you loosen the screws.

-Step Six: Test fit splint on your pet until the width is right.
-Once required width is set, hold splint at new width while you slightly tighten screws to secure.
+Step Six: Test fit the splint on your patient until the width is correct.
+Once the required width is set, hold the splint at a new width while slightly tightening screws to secure.

-Step Seven: Now that your splint is all set and adjusted for your pet, you can secure straps.
+Step Seven: Now that your splint is all set and adjusted for your patient, you can secure straps.

-Step Eight: Place leg in splint.
+Step Eight: Place leg in a splint.
 Starting at the bottom with the paw, Velcro all straps to secure splint on the leg.
 Check for any areas of rubbing or incorrect fit.
-The leg should fit snugly in the splint without rubbing or areas of skin hanging over or pinched in the splint.
-If you’re now ready to go, reference the usage tab for instructions on how to slowly get your pet moving in the splint.
-If you’re having trouble fitting the splint, please our Veterinary Resources Team.
+The leg should fit snugly in the splint without rubbing, or areas of skin hanging over or pinched in the splint.
+If you’re now ready to go, reference the usage tab for instructions on encouraging your patient to walk in the brace.
+If you’re having trouble fitting the splint, please contact our Veterinary Resources Team.

 How long should the Walkin’ Fit Adjustable Splint be worn?

-Splints are not designed to be left on pets for extended periods of time.
-Pet’s should be introduced to the splint by slowly fitting the splint onto the pet as instructed in the Patient Resource Guide: How to Introduce a Splint to Your Pet
+Splints are not designed to be left on pets for extended periods.
+Patients should be introduced to the splint slowly until they are comfortable.
+Guide clients through the process with the Patient Resource Guide: How to Introduce a Splint to Your Pet